cablelabs/dynamo/docs/architecture/kvbm_components.md

 # Understanding KVBM components

-The design of the KVBM is inspired from vLLM and SGLang KV block managers but with a twist from historical memory tiering design aspired in general GPU programming [See KVBM Reading](kvbm_reading.md).
+The design of the KVBM is inspired from vLLM and SGLang KV block managers but with a twist from historical memory tiering design aspired in general GPU programming.
+[See KVBM Reading](kvbm_reading.md).
 The following figure shows the internal architecture of KVBM and how it works across workers using NIXL.

 ![Internal architecture and key modules in the Dynamo KVBM. ](../images/kvbm-internal-arch.png) **Internal architecture and key modules in the Dynamo KVBM**